hyperledger-labs/splice/support/FLAKE_CHECKLIST.md

       Have a look at `version` in `nix/canton-sources.json` - the `9d36b99f` in `2.7.0-snapshot.20230726.10871.0.v9d36b99f` is what the Canton team is typically interested in.

-Contact the Canton team via the `#team-canton` Slack channel.
+If the issue is critical, contact the Canton team via the `#team-canton` Slack channel.

 - Reference your GH issue.
 - Note the severity of the issue for us.